carbeck/wharrgarbl/README.md

 You'll need Python 3 – I used version 3.4 to make this.
 Note that this is a *command-line program*. `python wharrgarbl.py -h` gives you some advice on the input:

     positional arguments:
-      <start_string>        The initial rule to kick off the generator, e.g. "{W}"
+      <start_rule>          The initial rule to kick off the generator, e.g.
-                            if your topmost rule is called "W".
+                            "start" if your topmost rule is called "start".
+If nothing is set, "start" will be assumed.

     optional arguments:
       -h, --help            show this help message and exit